 The board currently consists of the following members:

-Treasurer: Judith M.A. van den Brand DVM, PhD, Dipl.
+Chair: Judith M.A. van den Brand DVM, PhD, Dipl.
 ECVP, is a veterinary pathologist at the Faculty of Veterinary Medicine of Utrecht University.
 She completed her PhD in 2013 on the pathology and pathogenesis of influenza virus and SARS coronavirus infections in animal models.
 Her topics of interest include zoonotic viral infections (such as influenza A virus, coronavirus and lyssavirus) and other diseases of wildlife and exotic animals.

 Miriam Maas, PhD, DVM